-- 5.2.1.8 To prohibit development requiring municipal water and wastewater treatment services within the Countryside Agriculture Area lands shown on Map 9 Countryside Agriculture Area. - To only support consents in the 'Countryside' designation as shown on Map 3 Land Use, where: - a) land is acquired by a public body for infrastructure projects; or - b) land is conveyed to public bodies or not-for-profit agencies for natural heritage or conservation purposes provided no separate lot is created; or - c) a minor boundary adjustment is required to enlarge an existing farm lot provided no separate lot is created; or - d) a minor boundary adjustment is required for a residential dwelling provided no separate lot is created and there is no increased fragmentation of a key natural heritage feature or key hydrologic feature; or - e) each parcel is a minimum size of 40 hectares and used for agricultural purposes; or - f) an existing residence is surplus to a farming operation as a result of a farm consolidation provided no additional residence is permitted on the retained farmland; and - g) the lands to be severed contain built heritage resources and the provincial interests outlined in the Provincial Policy Statement respecting cultural heritage and lot creation in prime agricultural areas are addressed. - To recognize that additional planning controls imposed by the Province and/or Federal Government in support of the potential airport in Pickering, including Minister's Zoning Order Airport, Bird Hazard Regulations, and Noise Exposure Forecast Regulations apply to the Countryside Agriculture Area lands shown on Map 9 Countryside Agriculture Area. - 5.2.1.11 To encourage alternative energy systems and renewable energy systems within Countryside Agriculture Area lands to be designed to minimize impact on agricultural operations and the visual character of the surrounding area. - 5.2.1.12 To only permit new aggregate extraction lands on Countryside Agriculture Area lands subject to an amendment to the York Region and Markham Official Plans, and subject to the policies of the York Region Official Plan and other Provincial regulations guiding the management of aggregate resources.
+- 5.2.1.4 To review opportunities and economic incentives for private and public landowners to provide long-term agricultural land leases to assist the farming community with crop diversification and farming investments. - 5.2.1.5 To encourage agricultural practices that support soil conservation methods and result in the maintenance and enhancement of surface and ground water quality in accordance with the Source Water Protection Act. - 5.2.1.6 To encourage the agricultural community, agricultural organizations and public agencies to implement best agricultural management practices including: - a) integrated pest management; - b) phosphorous reduction; - c) nutrient management; - d) soil and water conservation; and - e) practices that minimize impacts on air quality and climate change. - 5.2.1.7 To prohibit development requiring municipal water and wastewater treatment services within the 'Countryside Agriculture' lands shown on Map 9 Countryside Agriculture. - 5.2.1.8 To only support consents in the 'Countryside' designation as shown on Map 3 Land Use, where: - a) land is acquired by a public body for infrastructure projects; or - b) land is conveyed to public bodies or not-for-profit agencies for natural heritage or conservation purposes provided no separate lot is created; or - c) a minor boundary adjustment is required to enlarge an existing farm lot provided no separate lot is created; or - d) a minor boundary adjustment is required for a residential dwelling provided no separate lot is created and there is no increased fragmentation of a key natural heritage feature or key hydrologic feature; or - e) each parcel is a minimum size of 40 hectares and used for agricultural purposes; or - f) an existing residence is surplus to a farming operation as a result of a farm consolidation provided no additional residence is permitted on the retained farmland. - 5.2.1.9 To recognize that additional planning controls imposed by the Province and/or Federal Government in support of the potential airport in Pickering including Minister's Zoning Order - Airport, Bird Hazard Regulations and Noise Exposure Forecast Regulations apply to the 'Countryside Agriculture' lands shown on Map 9 - Countryside Agriculture. - 5.2.1.10 To require alternative energy systems and renewable energy systems, which are subject to Planning Act approvals, within 'Countryside Agriculture' lands to be designed to minimize impact on agricultural operations and the visual character of the surrounding area. - 5.2.1.11 To only permit new aggregate extraction lands on 'Countryside Agriculture' lands subject to an amendment to the York Region and Markham Official Plans, and subject to the policies of the York Region Official Plan and other Provincial regulations guiding the management of aggregate resources.